ilpeppino/barcode-scanner/README.md

 - **Barcode normalization** – Non-digits are stripped; 12-digit UPC-A codes are zero-padded to 13 digits to align with EAN-13.
 - **Duplicate suppression** – Scans of the same normalized code within 3 seconds are ignored, but still logged with a “dup ignored” marker for operator feedback.
+- **Recent cache** – The in-memory log stores both product title and barcode; clearing it via the dashboard also resets the duplicate detector.
 - **Product enrichment** – The server attempts an Open Food Facts lookup to populate the Google Task title and optional notes (brand, quantity, categories, image).
 Failures fall back to using the raw code without raising errors.
 - **Google Tasks integration** – Tokens are refreshed automatically when expired.
 If a task insertion fails (e.g., revoked authorization), the `/scan` endpoint returns an error so the operator can re-authenticate.
 - **Port freeing** – On macOS/Linux the app calls `lsof` to free the configured port before starting, which helps during development restarts.